TDiff and Weyl Invariant Massive Spin-2: Linear Theory: Flat-space massless theories

 We now have unrestricted diffeomorphism symmetry and Weyl symmetry, \be \delta h_{\mu\nu}=\partial_\mu\xi_\nu+\partial_\nu\xi_\mu+\chi\,\eta_{\mu\nu},\ \ \ \ \delta\varphi=-\chi. \ee The theory \eqref{conformal} can also be obtained by linearizing the conformally coupled scalar-tensor theory \cite{Deser:1970hs}, $ \mathcal{L} = \frac{1}{2} \sqrt{-g} \left( g^{\mu \nu} \partial_{\mu} \varphi \partial_{\nu} \varphi + \frac{D-2}{4(D-1)} \varphi^2 R\right)$, around a Minkowski background with a nonzero constant scalar profile.

 From the conformal scalar-tensor theory \eqref{conformal}, we get Fierz-Pauli \eqref{FPmassless} by fixing the gauge $\varphi=0$.
 The residual gauge symmetry which preserves this gauge choice is precisely \eqref{lindifff}.
-We get WTDiff \eqref{WTDiffmassless} by fixing the gauge $\varphi=-{1\over D}h$.
+We would get WTDiff \eqref{WTDiffmassless} by fixing the gauge $\varphi=-{1\over D}h$, but this is not in fact a legal gauge fixing because the gauge cannot be reached.
 The residual gauge symmetry which preserves this gauge choice is precisely \eqref{gaugesymm1}.
-Formally, WTDiff can be obtained from Fierz-Pauli by making the replacement $h_{\mu\nu}\rightarrow h_{\mu\nu}-{1\over D}h\eta_{\mu\nu}$, but this is not an invertible transformation, so we must think of it as a shortcut for the St\"uckelberg procedure and gauge fixing used to pass through the parent theory.
+Formally, WTDiff can be obtained from Fierz-Pauli by making the replacement $h_{\mu\nu}\rightarrow h_{\mu\nu}-{1\over D}h\eta_{\mu\nu}$, but this is not an invertible transformation.